Phenomenal Movie Trailers

 From Godfather's over exposition to Citizen Kane's zero exposition.
 It's fitting that a groundbreaking film should have a groundbreaking trailer alongside it.
 Some even believed the trailer was of such import that it should be a part of the man's filmography.

 As a behind the scenes docu-piece, it's vintage Welles.
 Trailer wise, I don't think it's successful.
-It needs a hook and people aren't just going to take the word of a person simply for their charisma and inventiveness.
+It needs a hook and people aren't just going to take the word of a person simply for their charisma and invention.

 Any trailer that has Ennio Morricone's music in it is bound to capture attention, especially when it's his best score.